 EBs provide invaluable measurements of the masses, radii, ages, atmospheres, and interiors of stars.

 Cluster EBs provide more stringent tests of stellar evolution theory than field binaries, as models must match the binary properties and the radiative properties associated with cluster members of a single chemical composition and age.

-The study of EBs reveals vital information regarding close binaries formation and evolution.
+The study of EBs reveals vital information regarding the formation and evolution of close-orbiting binaries.

 Changes in the eclipse timing measurements provide insight regarding close binary evolution, mass exchange, mass loss, apsidal motion for eccentric systems.
 Timing variations may also provide indirect detections of unseen 3rd bodies.

 Cluster EBs provide accurate constraints on both the cluster distance and age.

 To date, few planets have been found in stellar clusters.
 Given that all stars are believed to form in such systems, this is puzzling.
 Using techniques like image subtraction, we can probe these systems to help discern if the paucity of planets is due to observational bias.